Kanak-Arya-14/demo/README.md

 # demo
-this is a demo for git &amp; git hub
+this is a demo for git &amp; git hub.